r0c/search-guard-ssl-docs/installation.md

 bin/plugin install com.floragunn/search-guard-ssl/2.3.2.9
 ```

-Accept the following warning message by typing "y" (since ES >= 2.2)
+Since ES 2.2, you will see the following warning message when installating Search Guard.
+For some ES versions, you need to actively confirm it by pressing 'y':

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@